VarboxInternational/docs/model-slugs.md

 <a name="disable-slugs-on-create"></a>
 #### Disable Slugs On Create

-By default when creating a model record, a slug will be automatically generated for it based on the attribute value from your `generateSlugFrom()` method.
+By default, when creating a model record, a slug will be automatically generated for it based on the attribute value from your `generateSlugFrom()` method.

-You can disable this by using the `doNotGenerateSlugOnCreate()` method in your definition of the `getSlugOptions()` method.
+You can disable this using the `doNotGenerateSlugOnCreate()` method in your definition of the `getSlugOptions()` method.

 ```php
 /**